home-assistant/home-assistant.io/source/_integrations/matter.md

 This method will allow you to commission the device using Google Home and from there share it to Home Assistant.
 The result is that the device can be controlled from both Google Home and Home Assistant at the same time.

 <p class='note'>
-The steps below describe the process of manually adding the device to Google Home but in most cases, Android will already discover the presence of a commissionable Matter device and pop up a screen to start the commission process.
+The steps below describe the process of manually adding the device to Google Home, but in most cases, Android will already discover the presence of a commissionable Matter device and pop up a screen to start the commission process.

 [SCREENSHOT OF ANDROID THAT FOUND A MATTER DEVICE]
 </p>

+Jump to step 10 if you already commissioned the device to Google Home.

 1) Open the Home app on your Android device.
 2) Go to settings, press `Add device`, Choose `New device`.